FluBBaOfWard/WSHWTest/README.md

 ## IO Registers

 This tests the writability of the IO registers, this does not test the functionality of the registers.
 Not all registers are tested.

+## Sound Noise values

+This test that the noise values are correct in all modes.

+## Sound Sweep

+This test that the ch3 sweep works correctly.
+For sweep to be enabled it requires both ch3 and sweep bit to be set.
+Writing to the time register resets the timer counter.
+The last test enables bit 1 in sound test register (0x95) which makes the sweep run at full cpu speed.

+## Windows

+This shows a grey square mid screen, it should not show any black borders.

 ## LCD off